 “It’s gonna get off,” Sam teased even as he dutifully wound his way from his new spot back to me with his not-so-terribly-horrible magical i-Phone camera.

-Determined to play it out, I steadily reeled it in and slipped the slim steel arm of the clasp on the stringer under its gill plate and out its mouth for easy handling while posing for my photo.
+Determined to play it out, I steadily reeled it in and, when it was alongside the shore, kneeled down and slipped the slim steel arm of the clasp on the stringer under its gill plate and out its mouth for easy handling while posing for my photo.
 Anyone who’s tried to hold a flopping trout with just two hands can figure out why.
-I secured the clasp, picked up the trout (which happened to be the nicest rainbow I’d theretofore ever had the pleasure of catching) and smiled as Sam expertly framed the shot.
+I secured the clasp, picked up the trout (which happened to be the nicest rainbow I’d theretofore ever had the pleasure of catching) and smiled as Sam framed the shot.

 Still, there is hope and I’ve not yet given into despair.
 One summer reading project’s past I made Sam read Norman Maclean’s seminal novel, A RIVER RUNS THROUGH IT.
 I have no proof that he read the whole thing cover to cover, but I’d like to believe in some things even though they probably aren’t true.
 I think I’d rather believe in something that might not be all the way,or even halfway true rather than believe in nothing.
 Bringing him to the river was just another arrow in the quiver of my overall plan to introduce him, however modestly, to streams that are not electronic, bites that aren’t smashed together with bits and a vista that he can experience with all five of his senses instead of just sight and sound bundled with the unreal expectations of unlimited do overs and infinite lives.
 I would hope these brief glimpses of the beauty of the natural world will one day trip some incendiary time bomb in his soul that leads him back to the river bank to heed the wild call within and without him that the modern world has reduced to a buried blog post or a skipped-over ad between youtubes of some far-flung and never taken primitive LARP of a wilderness vacation.

 Musing thus, lost in the motions of casting lures upon the water, I was reminded of my word, though not given specifically as a promise, I felt compelled to get Sam home by 6 so he could go play (Yes, excuse me, I know the proper terminology for this particular phase of adolescence is ‘hang out’ but what they do with flying thumbs, catheters and gallon jugs of Mountain Dew is play, right?
 So don’t even…) over to his friend’s house to, uhhh, hang out and game.
-And so, memories of good fishing already priming my subconscious to plan the next time I could get back to the river, we hooked our lures to the guides, hiked up the steep hill, and shipped our poles and tackle in the hatchback and then got behind the wheel and turned the key in the ignition.
+And so, memories of good fishing already priming my subconscious to plan the next trip, we hooked our lures to the guides, hiked up the steep hill, and shipped our poles and tackle in the hatchback and then I got behind the wheel and turned the key in the ignition.

 The sun rode above the high gorge walls as I turned south out of the Orilla Verde Recreation land preserve toward home.
 Winding down NM 68 through the gorge I spotted a bend in the river that commanded me to stop, and I slowed down and exited the highway, my tires crunching over the gravel turnout that had conveniently materialized on the side of the road.